Formula One tyres: History

+In 2012, Pirelli introduced Cinturato sub-brand model exclusively for treaded intermediate and full-rain tyres while the P Zero sub-brand model remains exclusively for dry slicks.

 In 2016, new tyre rules were introduced.
-Pirelli nominated 3 different compounds of slick tyres to bring to each race.
+Pirelli nominated three different compounds of slick tyres to bring to each race.
 Each team had 13 sets of dry tyres for the race weekend.
 Of the 13 sets, two sets of tyres were chosen by Pirelli to be reserved for the race.
 Additionally, one set of the softest compound were set aside for Q3.
 Teams were free to choose what they liked for their ten remaining sets from the three chosen compounds.
 Each driver must have used at least two different dry weather compounds during the race (including one set of the mandatory race tyres), and drivers who made it to Q3 must start the race with the tyres they set their fastest Q2 lap on.
 Teams were mandated to inform the FIA about their tyre choices eight weeks before the start of a European event and 14 weeks before a non-European race.

 For the 2017 F1 season, significantly wider Pirelli tyres were introduced at both the front and rear axles, while the overall diameter of the tyres was increased by 10mm (660 to 670 mm).
 Front tyre size increased to 305/670-R13 up from the previous 245/660-R13, while rear-tyre size increased to 405/670-R13 up from the previous 325/660-R13.
 In 2017 and 2018, the FIA Formula 2 Championship continued to use the pre-2017 size Pirelli F1 tyres.

-Pirelli introduced two new tyre compounds for the 2018 F1 season - hypersoft (pink) and superhard (orange).
+Pirelli introduced two new tyre compounds for the 2018 F1 season – hypersoft (pink) and superhard (orange).
 The hard tyre became ice blue.